moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 # Introduction

-WARP Media Format (WMF) is a media format designed to deliver CMAF compliant media content over the MoQ transport.
-WMF leverages a simple priotization strategy of assigning newer content a higher send priority, allowing intermediaries to drop older data, and video over adio, in the face of congestion.
+WARP Media Format (WMF) is a media format designed to deliver CMAF {{CMAF}} compliant media content over the MoQ Transport.
+WMF leverages a simple prioritization strategy of assigning newer content a higher send priority, allowing intermediaries to drop older data, and video over audio, in the face of congestion.
+Complete Groups of Pictures (GOPS) {{ISOBMFF}} are mapped to MoQ transport Objects.
+WMF is targeted at interactive levels of live latency.

 # Conventions and Definitions